eimoriafe/BootCamp2024_With_Nana/README.md

 **Author of this documentation**: Emmanuel E. Imoriafe

-My high-level description of my experience gained on this world class virtual programme.
+High-level description of my experience gained on this world class virtual programme.
 ---

 ## 1. 📘 Overview